Albanese government: Republic

 Matt Thistlethwaite was appointed the first Assistant Minister for the Republic on 1 June 2022.
 Thistlethwaite confirmed that the government's priority during its first term would be to seek constitutional recognition of Indigenous Australians, but that a transition to a republic could be on the agenda for a potential second term.
 Following the death of Queen Elizabeth II on 8 September 2022, Albanese reiterated that his government would not pursue becoming a republic during their first parliamentary term.
+In July 2024, the role of Assistant Minister for the Republic was abolished.